jkeefe/newmark-design-development/THE_NOTES.md

 If you can't do this in class, or were not in class, use [QuickTime to make a screen recording](https://support.apple.com/guide/quicktime-player/record-your-screen-qtp97b08e666/mac) of you using it and DM that recording to me in Slack.

+<a name="class6"></a>

+# Class 6 • Storytelling with chat & voice

+## Tips for crafting story flow

+[Watch this video](https://vimeo.com/287093921) ... which is essentially the class presentation.

+## Build a bot using Dexter

+We'll step through the [slides for today's class](http://media.johnkeefe.net/chatbot-workshop/assets/player/KeynoteDHTMLPlayer.html#24).

+## Assignment

+_This is the "Class 6" assignment.
+Do it now ... it's due on at high noon before Class 7._

+Go through the [Build-a-Bot workshop using Dexter](http://media.johnkeefe.net/chatbot-workshop/assets/player/KeynoteDHTMLPlayer.html#24) and publishing all of your topics to the web.
+Then **paste the `pste.eu` url for your bot into Slack.**

+That's it!
+If you get errors, hit me up in Slack.
+Give yourself time to work on it and debug it.